 Who should you invite into your birth environment?

 What a question, right?
-I’ve heard a lot of arguments for why extended family members and even sometimes the husband should or should not be involved or allowed in the room.
+I've heard a lot of arguments for why extended family members and even sometimes the partner should or should not be involved in the birth experience.
 There also is some debate about whether children will be comfortable in that environment and witnessing the journey of labor unfold.

 Some people feel that their family members are very supportive, will encourage them when things get hard, and be a source of calm throughout the experience.
 Other couples adamantly insist that more people would just make it more stressful if they were in the room!

 How do you know what to expect?

 If your mom is usually your rock through thick and thin, and you love to talk with her about things, and she has an incredible way of calming you down, she may be a wonderful asset to your birth team.
 I have seen mothers instantly go into "mama bear" mode when they see their little girl having difficulty.